Bessel van der Kolk: Restoring Joy and Treating Traumatic Stress

 We’ve known that psychological trauma fragments the mind.
 Here we see not only how psychological trauma also breaks connections within the brain, but also between mind and body, and learn about the exciting new approaches that allow people with the severest forms of trauma to put all the parts back together again.

-Bessel's 2019 workshops have come and gone and were a great success.
-But he's still online at wisemind.com, along with other renowned figures such as Janina Fisher and Pat Ogden.
+Can't wait for Bessel's 2020 workshops?
+He's currently online at wisemind.com, along with other renowned figures such as Janina Fisher, Pat Ogden & Iain McGilchrist.
 Bessel offers his ground-breaking insights into PTSD Relief Therapy.

 Bessel van der Kolk in Australia, 2019